FHA Streamline Refinance: How It Works, Rates, and Requirements

 How we source rates and rate trends

-However, keep in mind that all FHA loans have an ongoing annual mortgage insurance premium of around 0.5%, which adds to the cost of borrowing and is accounted for in the annual percentage rate (APR).
+Keep in mind that all FHA loans carry an ongoing annual mortgage insurance premium of around 0.5%, which adds to the overall cost of borrowing and is reflected in the annual percentage rate (APR).

 Pros and Cons of the FHA Streamline

-An FHA streamline refinance is often a wise idea for qualified homeowners.
-Still, some downsides may cause certain buyers to hesitate.
-Here is a look at both the pros and cons of the FHA streamline loan.
+An FHA streamline refinance is often a wise move for qualified homeowners.
+Still, there are some downsides worth considering.
+Here’s a look at both sides.

 Pros of the FHA Streamline Refinance